FTM Chest Masculinization (Top Surgery)

 Patients are encouraged to rest during the days just after surgery, returning slowly to light activity in the first week.
 Most return to work and other activities in about 7 to 10 days.
 After about 2 weeks, light exercise such as walking is encouraged, and patients can return to full exercise levels after about 4 to 6 weeks.

 The Center for Cosmetic Surgery has 2 offices conveniently located in the Denver metropolitan area.
 One is just outside Denver in lovely Golden, Colorado, immediately off 6th Avenue West, and the other is downtown in Cherry Creek, Denver.
 Please schedule a personal consultation to learn what top surgery can do for you.
-Simply call (720) 279-1926 or request your complimentary consultation onlineyour complimentary consultation online.
+Simply call (720) 279-1926 or request your consultation onlineyour consultation online.

 For information about preparing for your surgery and postoperative guidelines, visit our patient resources page.